Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 We can keep adding tests like this one to ensure that the app supports all possible locations, dates, and handles potential edge cases such as the [midnight sun phenomenon](https://en.wikipedia.org/wiki/Midnight_sun).
-However, you may not want to re-test the entire pipeline each time, but focus just on the business logic that calculates the solar times.
+However, you may not want to re-test the entire pipeline each time but focus just on the business logic that calculates the solar times.

 Doing that would imply that we need to isolate `SolarCalculator` from `LocationProvider` somehow and that in turn implies mocking which we want to avoid.
 Fortunately, there is a more clever way to achieve that.